We are a group of six college freshmen designing and constructing a cost-effective autonomous boat to travel around the globe. Read more

 1 backer Limited (2 left of 3)

-We will send you a 375 ml bottle of Villa Barrone olive oil (a team member's family farm), well as the previous rewards.Estimated delivery:Ships within the US only
+We will send you a 375 ml bottle of Villa Barrone olive oil (a team member's family farm), well as the previous rewards.Estimated delivery:Only ships to: United States

-We will put any picture, decal, or logo of your choosing on the communications tower of the boat (within reason), as well as the previous rewards (minus the Villa Barrone olive oil).Estimated delivery:Ships within the US only
+We will put any picture, decal, or logo of your choosing on the communications tower of the boat (within reason), as well as the previous rewards (minus the Villa Barrone olive oil).Estimated delivery:Only ships to: United States

 - (30 days)